edriveX16/DOTMATRIX/README.md

-DOT MATRIX for the Commander X16                                         Version 9
+DOT MATRIX version 9 for the Commander X16

 - turns the X16 screen into a 5x7 dots per character display